 Texas Leadership Center Board

-The Texas Leadership Center Board reviews and makes recommendations to the TASA Executive Committee about the initiatives and programs of the Texas Leadership Center.
+The Texas Leadership Center Board manages the activities of the Center and makes recommendations to the TASA Executive Committee about the initiatives and programs of the Texas Leadership Center.